DentallApp/back-end/README.md

   - Add services to the service collection, register middleware, load SQL files, load the .env file, among other things.
 - **Shared Layer.** It contains common classes and interfaces between many components.
   - This layer contains the interfaces that allow communication between the host application and the plugins.
-  - It contains other concerns such as extension classes, entities, models, language resources, custom validators, among others.
   - This layer does not contain the implementation of a functional requirement.
+  - It contains other things such as:
+    - Extension classes
+    - Classes mapped to the database schema (entities)
+    - Data models
+    - Value objects
+    - Objects that represent error and success messages
+    - Language resources
+    - Custom validators
+    - Repository and service interfaces
 - **Core Layer.** Contains the essential features of the application, it is like the heart of the system where the functional requirements are implemented.
   - Each feature represents a functional requirement of what the app should do.
   - A feature contains the minimum code to execute a functional requirement.